silkroadnomad/voyager/README.md

 **Port Configuration**
 - `--port, -p`: The port to listen on for the libp2p TCP transport.
 Defaults to 0 (random available port).
 - `--wsport, -w`: The port to listen on for WebSockets.
 Defaults to 0 (random available port).
+- `--restport, -r`: The port to listen on for the REST API.
+Defaults to 3006.

 **IP Address Announcement**
 - `--ip4`: Specify IPv4 address to announce to the network (e.g., `--ip4 "37.27.185.96"`)